(Updated June 30, 2020)

 Air Force: Yes

-Each year, the Air Force selects 25 first- and second-year law students to work at Air Force base legal offices throughout the United States and at our headquarters in Washington, D.C.
+Each year, the Air Force selects 25 first- and second-year law students to work at Air Force base legal offices throughout the United States and at their headquarters in Washington, D.C.

 Army: Yes (2Ls)